jeftreece/dnamatch-tools/README.md

 page, but the specific instructions may depend on which browser you're using.
 As long as you can save it as a complete .html file, it should work.

-Make sure that file matches the file name in the script, or adjust accordingly.
+**Next**, Make sure that file matches the file name in the script, or adjust accordingly.
+What name you chose when you did the "save page as..." above needs to be the same name that is in the script.

-Next, run the script, and find the output in the .csv file it creates.
+**Next**, run the script, and find the output in the .csv file it creates.

 Refer to other comments in the script